GoatedAry/DR_Prediction_Model/README.md

 - `preprocessing.py` — background mask, green channel, median filter, CLAHE, resize (identical to the training notebook)
 - `model.py` — ResNet50 + Dropout + Dense(1) head, `layer3`+`layer4` unfrozen (must match training config for the checkpoint's weights to load correctly)
-- `dataset.py` — only needed if you retrain locally, not for inference
-- `train.py` — full training script if you ever want to retrain/fine-tune locally on a GPU machine, mirrors the Kaggle max-accuracy config (weighted sampling, ReduceLROnPlateau, mixed precision, patience=10)
+- `train.py` — full training script if you ever want to retrain/fine-tune locally on a GPU machine, mirrors the Kaggle max-accuracy config (weighted sampling, ReduceLROnPlateau, mixed precision, patience=10).
+Requires `dataset.py`-style logic from the Kaggle notebook if run locally — not included here, since retraining is done on Kaggle, not locally.
 - `predict.py` — single-image inference, the one you'll run day-to-day
 - `sample_test_images.py` — picks a balanced sample of test image IDs from `train.csv` and prints Kaggle download commands
 - `evaluate_samples.py` — batch-tests the model against `test_images\` and reports accuracy/QWK on that sample
-- `best_model.pt` — trained weights (place here manually, not included in the code files)
+- `best_model.pt` — trained weights, committed directly to the repo (~90MB, under GitHub's 100MB limit)
+- `train.csv` — APTOS labels (`id_code` -> `diagnosis`), committed directly so `sample_test_images.py` works out of the box without re-downloading via Kaggle
 - `__results___18_0.png` — training/validation loss and QWK curves from the Kaggle run (reference only, not used by any script)
+- `.gitignore` — excludes `venv/`, `__pycache__/`, `test_images/`, and Kaggle credentials from version control

 ## Important: don't change `model.py`'s `freeze_until_layer`